 The answer is yes.
-By knowing the behavioral and psychographic profiles of voters, AI can be used to send political messages that are insincere and fake.
+By knowing the behavioural and psychographic profiles of voters, AI can be used to send political messages that are insincere and fake.
 Personalized messages that highlight a different side of a particular argument can be sent to each individual voter.
 Every voter gets a different version of the candidate that is in line with their expectations.
-This, in turn, helps the candidate in garnering a general opinion that is in his/her favor.
+This, in turn, helps the candidate in garnering a general opinion that is in his/her favour.

 In the 2016 US Presidential Elections, researchers from the University of Washington found that automated social media bots were used to increase the Twitter traffic for pro-Trump hashtags.
 They were roughly double the activity of his rival, Hillary Clinton.
-A political consulting firm, Cambridge Analytica (now defunct), was accused of helping Trump win the election by promoting anti-Hillary content among voters.
+Political consulting firm, Cambridge Analytica (now defunct), was accused of helping Trump win the election by promoting manipulated narratives and anti-Hillary content among voters.
 The company acquired access to the data of over 87 million Facebook users and used machine learning to put together their psychological profiles.
 Facebook’s own targeted advertising system was leveraged to display content and ads at users with respect to their psychological profiles.

 During the UK general elections in 2017, swarms of political bots were used to spread fake news on social media.
 These bots were used to target candidates who were more likely to vote for a particular political party.
 Through negative messages, the bots were successful in swaying the minds of voters and prevented them from turning up to vote on the day of the elections.
 In the final 3 months of the year, Twitter suspended more than 58 million malicious automated bot accounts.